mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 Before setting up Azure Defender is important you take a prtscrn of the Virtual Machine IP so both can communicate to each other, we are going to use this info to set up Defender.

+In this github repositry look for the **Files** folder and dowload the cheat sheet.xls file in your laptop.
+You will fill the sample using your values to complete the set up.

 1. Login to the Windows Virtual Machine where you are hosting the Ubuntu VM with Defender.
 2. In the search box next to the windows logo, type **cmd** this should open a command window, type **ipconfig**, take a prtscrn, we will use this parameters to configure defender